-Sempra California and Sempra Texas

-- We own regulated electric and gas utilities in California and hold significant interests in regulated electric utilities in Texas. - We expect our utility businesses to continue to require investments in critical transmission and distribution infrastructure, support the buildout of a cleaner energy system and remain focused on delivering cleaner, safer and more reliable energy.
+Sempra California and Sempra Texas Sempra Infrastructure We own regulated electric and gas utilities in California and hold significant interests in regulated electric utilities in Texas.
+Our energy infrastructure business is pr the clean energy transition by investing

-Sempra Infrastructure

-- Our energy infrastructure business is primarily focused on supporting the clean energy transition by investing in clean power and energy networks in the U.S. and Mexico, together with infrastructure to support liquefied natural gas (LNG) exports to foreign markets.
+- We expect our utility businesses to continue to require investments in critical transmission and distribution infrastructure, support the buildout of a cleaner energy system and remain focused on delivering cleaner, safer and more reliable energy. - Our energy infrastructure business is primarily focused on supporting the clean energy transition by investing in clean power and energy networks in the U.S. and Mexico, together with infrastructure to support liquefied natural gas (LNG) exports to foreign markets.
 We believe diverse sources of energy will continue to be important domestically and internationally. - Our revenues for these businesses generally are tied to long-term contracts with counterparties we believe are creditworthy.